Tech-at-DU/React-Redux-Timers-Tutorial/P11-Keeping-Time/content.md

 }, 1000)
 ```

-Here time is calculated by getting the current time in ms (now - Date.now()).
+Here time is calculated by getting the current time in
-Then finding the difference in time since the last update (now - lastUpdate).
+ms (now - Date.now()).
+Then finding the difference in
+time since the last update (now - lastUpdate).
+This is
-This is delta time and is the number of milliseconds since the last update.
+delta time and is the number of milliseconds since the
-The example above adds this to time to calculate the elapsed time.
+last update.

-The method above gives a very accurate representation of time.
+The method above gives a very accurate representation
+of time.

 ## store.dispatch()

 In some cases you will want to dispatch actions to the store without
 sending them from a view.
-For example, you need to update the store every
+You need to update the store every
 second from a setInterval callback.

 To do this use: